agarwalvinit5678/Die.T-HARD/README.md

 The key focus of thought for our website is that we understand the diversity of Indian cuisines and how intimately the cultural identity of each and every state is tied up with its cuisines and food .Thus , we have categorized the Indian dishes into local ,  state wise dishes .
 The user can choose from a wide variety of dishes of his/her own preferred locality (Maharastrian , Gujarathi , Goan etc) and the algorithm sets up their meal plan amongst the chosen category with caloric and macro nutrient constraints in the form of a graph .

-Alan ai is also integrated well
+Alan ai is also integrated to provide fundamental informaton about the website to the users .

 # How it works .